Skip to main content

 We tested both apps on a synthetic 5,000-note library mixed across plain text, handwritten ink (OneNote only), images with embedded text, and Markdown documents (Bear only).
 Results from May 2026:

-The split.
+The search split is clear.
 OneNote wins on multi-format search across notebooks plus handwriting OCR.
 Bear wins on tag-driven retrieval and document-style backlinking.
-Both are sufficient for typical knowledge-worker volumes; the divergence appears at 5,000+ notes when OneNote's notebook-plus-section scaffolding becomes navigation overhead, while Bear's flat-plus-hashtag model stays fast.
+Both are sufficient for typical knowledge-worker volumes.
+The divergence appears at 5,000+ notes when OneNote's notebook-plus-section scaffolding becomes navigation overhead, while Bear's flat-plus-hashtag model stays fast.

 Plugin and Extension Ecosystems

-OneNote.
-Microsoft has slowed third-party add-in development since the 2018 transition to the modern OneNote app.
-The current Add-Ins gallery has roughly 50 actively-maintained extensions: Onetastic (Mac and Windows automation), Office Lens (mobile scanning), Class Notebook for educators, Staff Notebook for managers.
+Microsoft has slowed third-party OneNote add-in development since the 2018 transition to the modern OneNote app.
+The current Add-Ins gallery has roughly 50 actively maintained extensions, including Onetastic for Mac and Windows automation, Office Lens for mobile scanning, Class Notebook for educators, and Staff Notebook for managers.
 Most users add no extensions and rely on built-in features.

-Bear.
-No formal plugin store; Bear's extensibility comes through the macOS Shortcuts app and x-callback-url.
-The Bear x-callback URL scheme lets community tools (Drafts, Alfred, Raycast, Hookmark) round-trip notes with Bear, which covers most automation use cases.
-Bear 2 added a public API for tag and note manipulation, opening the door to community workflow automation, though the ecosystem remains thin compared to Obsidian.
+Bear has no formal plugin store.
+Its extensibility comes through macOS Shortcuts and x-callback-url.
+The Bear x-callback URL scheme lets community tools such as Drafts, Alfred, Raycast, and Hookmark round-trip notes with Bear, which covers most automation use cases.
+Bear 2 added a public API for tag and note manipulation, opening the door to community workflow automation, though the ecosystem remains thin compared with Obsidian.

 For users wanting deep automation, neither tool matches Obsidian's plugin marketplace.
-OneNote's add-in story has stalled; Bear's is intentionally narrow and Apple-native.
+OneNote's add-in story has stalled, while Bear's is intentionally narrow and Apple-native.

 Community and Long-Term Viability

 Two software bets carry different risk profiles.
-OneNote is a Microsoft product backed by a $3T-market-cap company; the risk is feature stagnation, not shutdown.
-Bear is built by Shiny Frog, a small Italian studio with about a dozen employees; the risk is the inverse, slow but consistent shipping with low organizational risk because the team is stable, but acquisition or pivot is always possible for an indie studio.
+OneNote is a Microsoft product backed by a $3T-market-cap company, so the risk is feature stagnation rather than shutdown.
+Bear is built by Shiny Frog, a small Italian studio with about a dozen employees.
+The risk is the inverse: slow but consistent shipping with low organizational risk because the team is stable, but acquisition or pivot is always possible for an indie studio.

-OneNote has shipped one major architecture change (2016, modern app) and incremental updates since.
+OneNote has shipped one major architecture change, the 2016 modern app, and incremental updates since.
 Bear shipped Bear 2 in 2023 after a multi-year wait, adding wiki-style links, math notation, and an updated rendering engine.
-Both apps are maintained but neither is shipping aggressive new capabilities; the major axis of differentiation, mixed-media canvas vs Markdown typography, has not changed in 5 years and likely will not.
+Both apps are maintained, but neither is shipping aggressive new capabilities.
+The major axis of differentiation, mixed-media canvas versus Markdown typography, has not changed in 5 years and likely will not.

 For a 5-10 year notes commitment, both are safe choices on the viability axis.
 The migration cost (Bear easy out, OneNote hard out) matters more for long-term planning than vendor risk does, because Bear's clean Markdown export means you can always leave, while OneNote's proprietary format means a future migration will be expensive regardless of whether Microsoft is still shipping it.